Chiral Homology of elliptic curves and the Zhu algebra: Examples

 \end{cor}

-\begin{rem} In the proof of Theorem \ref{thm:affine} above we have used a difficult result of Meurman-Primc \cite{MPbook} on PBW-type bases of integrable $\widehat{\mathfrak{sl}}_2$-modules.
-It would be interesting to know if, conversely, techniques from arc spaces and Gr\"{o}bner bases might be used to shed light on the structure of integrable $\widehat{\g}$-modules in general.
-As a tentative first step in this direction we construct a Gr\"{o}bner basis of the ideal $I \subset R$ in the case $k=1$ in Section \ref{section.Groebner} below. \end{rem}

 \begin{nolabel} In \cite{AM} it has been shown that if $V$ is \emph{quasi-lisse}, that is, if the reduced scheme $\Specm(R_V)$ has finitely many symplectic leaves, then the reduced schemes $\Specm(JR_V)$ and $\Specm(\gr^F{V})$ are isomorphic.
-Though as Theorem \ref{thm:minimal} above indicates, isomorphism of the schemes $\Spec(JR_V)$ and $\Spec(\gr^F{V})$ may fail even when the reduced schemes are a single point. \end{nolabel} \begin{nolabel} Let $V$ be the simple quotient of Zamolodchikov's $W_3$-algebra at central charge $c=-2$.
+In general however, as Theorem \ref{thm:minimal} above indicates, the schemes $\Spec(JR_V)$ and $\Spec(\gr^F{V})$ may fail to be isomorphic even when the reduced schemes each consist a single point. \end{nolabel} \begin{nolabel} Let $V$ be the simple quotient of Zamolodchikov's $W_3$-algebra at central charge $c=-2$.
 In \cite{AL} it has been shown that the surjection $JR_V \rightarrow \gr^F{V}$ is not an isomorphism. \end{nolabel}